Threlkeld Quarry Railway

 SIR TOM hauls passengers daily in the summer holidays and on other weekends.
 In quiet periods one of our collection of vintage classic diesel locos is used.

-An Ex National Coal Board locomotive from the South Yorkshire area.
-Retrieved
+It was owned by the National Coal Board and came from the South Yorkshire area.

 This loco has recently returned to service after a complete rebuild.